stagenow/docs/edge/source/stagingprofiles.md

     ![img](images/Export_hidden.jpg)

-2. To hide profile details from other administrators, select the check box.
+2. To lock the profile so it cannot be changed and hide the details from other administrators, select the check box.

 3. Select OK.